Updated November 14, 2021

-The all-inclusive ski trip was a staple of ‘80s and ‘90s movies like Better Off Dead, Ski School, and Out Cold, where the hotels rooms were lavish and stone fireplaces warmed the lobbies.
-They featured images of places like Aspen, Colorado, and Park City, Utah – resorts where a family might go on vacation once a year, spending a week’s salary or more in a single weekend.
+The all-inclusive ski trip was a staple of ‘80s and ‘90s movies like Better Off Dead, Ski School, and Out Cold, where the hotel rooms were lavish and stone fireplaces warmed the lobbies.
+They featured images of places like Aspen and Park City – resorts where a family might go on vacation once a year, easily spending a week’s salary or more in a single weekend.

 This is not the skiing experience I know from childhood and young adulthood, though.
 Living in Montana, skiing was something that could be done almost every weekend, not only because of the obvious proximity, but also because the hills we went to were lighter on the amenities and easier on the wallet (I’ve never even skied at Big Sky!).

 While the expensive destination ski resorts are the best known, they’re hardly the only option for a Montana ski trip.
 Plenty of smaller mountains, without the big lodges and the day spas and the timeshares, are wonderful places to ski or snowboard, too, and are well worth a trip if you’re on a budget.

 These are mountains that don’t get the press they deserve – ones visitors should be checking out if they want to get a local experience and not spend a week’s salary for a couple days on the hill.
 So if a glamorous weekend at Big Sky isn’t in your budget, consider checking out one of these lesser-known ski areas in Montana instead.

 Showdown Ski Area